Bergen Aquarium: Stunning Fish Portraits

 Tanganyika Cichlid

-Lake Tanganyika is the largest lake in East African Rift.
+Lake Tanganyika is the largest lake in the East African Rift.
 More than 250 species of cichlids live in the lake; however, the Tanganyika cichlids tend to be less colorful than the Malawi ones.
 Despite their somewhat melancholic looks (or is it because of that?), the Tanganyika cichlids have highly developed social behavior, and they are popular subjects for evolutionary biologists, geneticists, and behavioral researchers.

 Pennant Coralfish